swiftlang/swift-evolution/proposals/nnnn-package-creation.md

         └── MyLibTests.swift
 ```

-Note that the user has to first make the MyLib directory and then navigate into it.
+Note that the user has to first make the `MyLib` directory and then navigate into it.

 By default, `swift package init` will use the directory name to define the package name, which can be changed by using the `--name` option.

-By default, `swift package init` will set the package type to a library , which can be changed by using the `—type` v.
+By default, `swift package init` will set the package type to a library , which can be changed by using the `—type` option.

 ### Transforming an existing directory of sources into a package